Carlo Gatti: Success in London

 Gatti built a large ice warehouse, capable of storing tons of ice in two large ice wells, in the Battlebridge Basin off the Regent's Canal, near King's Cross.
 He began importing ice from Norway from around 1860, shipping the ice from Norway, up the Thames, then transferring it to canal barges at the Regent's Canal Dock (today the Limehouse Basin) and via the canal to his ice warehouse.
 Starting with a single ice well in 1857, he built a second ice well around 1862, and became the largest ice importer in London.
 Today the ice warehouse houses the London Canal Museum.
 He began to run a fleet of delivery carts, supplying ice for domestic iceboxes.

 Hungerford Market was damaged when the adjoining Hungerford Hall burned down in 1854, but Gatti was insured, and used the proceeds to build a music hall, known as Gatti's, which opened in 1857.
 He sold the music hall to South Eastern Railway in 1862, and the site became Charing Cross railway station.

 With the proceeds from selling his first music hall, Gatti acquired a restaurant in Westminster Bridge Road, opposite the Canterbury Music Hall.
 He converted the restaurant into a second Gatti's music hall, known as "Gatti's-in-the-Road", in 1865.
 It later became a cinema.
 The building was badly damaged in the Second World War, and was demolished in 1950.

 In 1867, he acquired a public house in Villiers Street named "The Arches", under the arches of the elevated railway line leading to Charing Cross station.
 He opened it as another music hall, known as "Gatti's-in-The-Arches".

 Members of his family were involved in his businesses, and he spent most of his time in Switzerland after 1871.

 Family

 In 1839 Carlo was married to Maria Marioni, by his eldest brother Giacomo, the priest at Castro.
 In 1871 he married a second wife (Marietta Andreazzi, allegedly aged 23).

 Death

-He died on the 8th September 1878.He is buried in Bellinzona (Switzerland), not far from his home valley.
+He died on 8 September 1878.
+He is buried in Bellinzona (Switzerland), not far from his home valley.

 According to food writer Elizabeth David, 'the ice business that he had set up endured and continued to expand for almost a century'.

-His family continued to operate the music hall, known for a period after Gatti's death as the Hungerford or Gatti's Hungerford Palace of Varieties.
+His family continued to operate the Charing Cross music hall, known for a period after Gatti's death as the Hungerford or Gatti's Hungerford Palace of Varieties.
 It became a cinema in 1910, and the Players' Theatre in 1946.